Social Assistance Summaries

 Those who are not eligible for Income or Disability Assistance may be able to access support for essential costs through BCEA Hardship Assistance, such as those awaiting other income or benefits like Employment Insurance or those completing the work search required to receive regular assistance.
 Hardship Assistance is provided on a temporary basis for one month at a time.

 Income Assistance consists of a support allowance and a shelter allowance.
 The support allowance is intended to cover the cost of food, clothing, and personal and household items of the family.
 The shelter allowance is intended to pay for actual shelter costs (up to a maximum amount).
 The maximum amount of support allowance and shelter allowance available varies by family size.

-In order to be eligible for Income Assistance, applicants must meet income requirements and fit the criteria of one of four groups:
+In order to be eligible for Income Assistance, applicants must meet eligibility requirements and fit the criteria of one of four groups:

 - Expected to Work – for employable individuals

 - Expected to Work Medical Condition – for employable individuals with short-term medical issues

-- Temporarily Excused – for single parents with a child under 3 and seniors
+- No Employment-related Obligations – for numerous reasons (e.g., for single parents with a child under 3 and seniors)

-- Persons with Persistent Multiple Barriers – for individuals with a medical condition that precludes or impedes employment
+- Persons with Persistent Multiple Barriers – for individuals with long-term barriers to employment that are not expected to be overcome in the short term

 The Disability Assistance stream of BCEA recognizes that people with disabilities may require additional supports in order to meet the challenges of daily living through a higher assistance rate, supplementary assistance, and specialized employment supports.